0xPugal/monitor.sh/README.md

 + Wordlists (n0kovo_subdomains)

 ### Note
-+ Confifure you api tokens in subfinder and amass config file for more subdomains
++ Configure you api tokens in subfinder and amass config file for more subdomains
 + Add your telergam/discord/slack token in notify config file for notifications
 + If you want to use custom wordlists and resovers, change variable path in bugblaze.sh (line 32,33,34)